Amazing Special Different

 Sensory Processing

-We all aware of our 5 senses - sight, sound, touch, smell, taste.
-Well, there are 2 others that are not so widely understood, these are vestibular (movement) and proprioception (body position).
-If any or all of these 7 senses are not being processed in the right way, it may result in (what society deems as) inappropriate responses to the demands of the environment.
+We are all aware of our 5 senses - sight, sound, touch, smell, taste.
+Well, there are 3 others that are not so widely understood, these are vestibular (movement), proprioception (body position) and interoception (internal body sense).